jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       - category: Leader
         amount: $50,000
         benefits: >-
+          * $48,000 tax-deductible

-          * Customized event tickets package with specially designed table and complimentary champagne.
+          * 20 event tickets and 10 Emerging Leaders tickets.

+          * Specially designated table.

           * Company name to be added to the donor wall.
-Contact info@bwaf.org for more details.
+Contact development@bwaf.org for more details.

-          * Friends membership for one year.
+          * Friends Membership for one year.

           * Listed as a supporter for one year on all printed and digital materials including Industry Leaders Roundtable and Emerging Leaders.